 You can also have a radar detector built-into your vehicle, which allows you to have streamlined security without a bulky radar detector sticking to your windshield.
 The price for a standard radar detector can range from $50 all the way to $200.
 If you desire a custom built in radar detector you can expect to spend in upwards of $1,000.

 Determining whether or not you will be transferring this radar detector to different cars will help narrow the field of potential radar detectors.
 Those that are mounted on your windshield or visor are easier removed than those that are placed elsewhere.

 You will want to discuss the location of the radar detector with a professional, because mounting it in a wrong area of your vehicle will greatly weaken the radar’s ability to detect speed traps.

-Make sure that your radar detector is able to detect a wide variety of signals.
+Make sure that your radar detector is able to detect a wide variety of signals, so make sure you check our guide before choosing one.
 Not every police officer uses microwaves to track vehicle speeds.
 When you are talking with the salesperson, make sure they point you to radar detectors that can detect a wide array of frequencies, the main being Lidar, which is laser detection.

 Also, there are some radar detectors that are undetectable by police officers, which is important if you are living in an area where radar detectors are greatly frowned upon.